-HACM currently has approval to administer a homeownership program under the Section 32 Homeownership Program dated June 28, 2006 for the sale of 50 units: 25 units from its Scattered Site inventory of units from AMP#WI002000010P, WI002000016P, WI002000060P, WI002000061P and WI002000063P and 25 units that would be newly constructed or acquired for rehabilitation and sale.
-As of 9/30/2012, HACM has sold the 25 Scattered Site units and acquired/rehabilitated 17 units, of which 13 have been sold.
+HACM currently has approval to administer a homeownership program under the Section 32 Homeownership Program dated June 28, 2006 for the sale of 50 units: 25 units from its Scattered Site inventory of units from AMP#WI002000010P, WI002000016P, WI002000060P,

+WI00200061P and WI002000063P and 25 units that would be newly constructed or acquired for rehabilitation and sale.
+As of 9/17/2013, HACM has sold 24 Scattered Site units and acquired/rehabilitated 15 units, of which 11 have been sold.
 In August 2008, HUD approved an amendment to the plan to include sale of an additional 40 units.
-As of 9/30/2012, 7 of those units had been sold.
-HACM has set a goal of selling 5 homes under the homeownership program in 2013.
-HACM currently has more than 100 participants in its program.
+As of 9/17/2013, 11 of those units had been sold.
+HACM has set a goal of selling 5 homes under the homeownership program in 2014.
+HACM currently has several hundred participants in its program.
 Participants must be a first time home buyer, must have earned income of at least \$15,000/year, must attend homeownership counseling classes and must not owe child support or any state or local authority.
 Additional information regarding the homeownership program is provided in the Term Sheet that is available at all administrative offices and housing development offices.

 HACM also administers a Section 8(y) Homeownership Program.
 Similar eligibility criteria exist, with an additional requirement that participants maintain minimum earned income requirements in order to continue mortgage subsidy.
-Since December 11, 2001, 201 vouchers have been converted from rental to ownership.
-HACM expects to convert 10 vouchers in 2013.
+Since December 11, 2001, 214 vouchers have been converted from rental to ownership.
+HACM expects to convert 12 vouchers in 2014.
 Participants must maintain an earned income level of \$15,000 per year in order to continue receiving mortgage subsidy.